gudwin/botbuilder-formflow/README.md

 # botbuilder-formflow
-Form flow support for Microsoft Bot Framework.

-Unfortunately, I'm still struggling with myself over this documentation.
-Please use tests as a documentation for now.

-Tests located at **spec/**** folder.
+Messaging framework for Microsoft Bot Framework.
+Initially, allowed only to create formflows, but starting from version 0.4 could be used as a replacement for standard Waterfall dialogs.

 ## Glossary